rahimaathar/Parut-CPU-Scheduler/readme.md

-# Parut CPU Scheduler – CS 367 Project 1
+# Parut CPU Scheduler – CS 367

 *Code available on request.
 Not posted due to Honor Code Policies.*